Inpatient Facilities vs. Outpatient Clinics

 Should I Travel or Stay Near Home?

 Rehab for women is available all around the world.
-Women who are having difficulties in their current location may consider moving away for treatment.
+Women who are struggling in their current location may consider moving away for treatment.
 A new location is often refreshing and can help a woman focus on recovering.

 What Happens After?